WASHINGTON — As an infant’s nasopharynx is colonized with gram-negative pathogens, the colonization with Staphylococcus aureus declines.

 Alavarez and colleagues studied the rate of S. aureus colonization at monthly intervals and during viral upper respiratory infection (URI) in the first 6 months of life.
-Methicillin-resistant S. aureus has lower ability to maintain prolonged colonization than methicillin-susceptible strains in the first 6 months of life.
+Methicillin-resistant S. aureus (MRSA) has lower ability to maintain prolonged colonization than methicillin-susceptible (MSSA) strains in the first 6 months of life.
 Colonization in this age group is not associated with the risk for invasive infection.

 For more information: